Tracking recent developments in remote working

 …As employers contemplate how to accommodate the flexible, post-pandemic needs of their vastly more privileged white-collar staff, they talk increasingly about how to “entice” people to return.
 They switch between outright orders and passive-aggressive hints, such as Goldman Sachs’s memo to staff last week, reminding them that its “culture of collaboration, innovation and apprenticeship thrives when our people come together”.
 They flag the fixtures and fittings they have designed to make office life safe and attractive.
 Some seem fixated on rearranging the desk-chairs on the sinking hulk of the old workplace.

-A new culture of work awaits
+UK Times: A new culture of work awaits

 Date: May 10th, 2021